Perth City Cleaning News

 If you straight up match these costs with the costs of a human cleaning crew you come out way ahead (saving, as Avidbots calculates, anywhere from about 50 to 70 percent over the course of a year), but this may not take into account any of the other issues that we talked about, including the need for humans to still come in and clean once in a while, robot maintenance, and so forth.

-Overall, we as local cleaning contractor, like this startup idea.
+Overall, we as a local cleaning contractor, like this startup idea.
 It’s an area that seems like it can be automated and commercialized, and Avidbots is off to a good start with prototype robots that actually work.
 We’ll follow up on them once some real businesses start testing the robots and can tell us how effective (in terms of cost and cleanliness) they are.

 Recommended Commercial Cleaning Perth Reading